Building a Healthy Church Community: 3 Essential Tips for Success

 There is one way, one truth, one life, Jesus Christ and no one comes to the father but by him (John 14:6).

 He who has the Son has life, and he who has not the Son does not have life (1 John 5:12).

 Christ has called you to be his ambassadors here on earth, to share a living Jesus with a dying world.

-What a joy it is to gather a new community of like-minded, new creation people who are passionate about the Gospel that has changed your life.
-If your church can hold fast to God’s word, faithful in sharing truth, living by biblical values and continuing to point people to the truth of Jesus, believers will stand firm, community will be built and the church will be a constant witness for all to see.
+What a joy it is to gather a new community of like-minded, new-creation people who are passionate about the Gospel that has changed your life.
+If your church can hold fast to God’s word, be faithful in sharing truth, live by biblical values, and continuing to point people to the truth of Jesus, believers will stand firm, the community will be built and the church will be a constant witness for all to see.